jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 Since Jellyfin is entirely self hosted, the server will have to be made accessible from the Internet manualy.
 To do that there will have to be some way to access the http(s) port remotely.
-Autodiscovery services will only work localy and should not be made accessible externaly.
+Autodiscovery services will only work locally and should not be made accessible externaly.

 To access a server remotely there will need to be a way to find it or its network on the internet.
-This can be done through the public IP Adress of the Device or for IPv6 the Server's directly.
+This can be done through the public IP Address of the Device or for IPv6 the Server's directly.

-To store the IP Adress, the easiest option would be to use a Domain and rely on DNS to resolve it.
+To store the IP Address, the easiest option would be to use a Domain and rely on DNS to resolve it.
-This can also be used to store the 'current IP Adress' in the case of a dynamic public IP Adress.
+This can also be used to store the 'current IP Address' in the case of a dynamic public IP Address.
 However its not mandatory to use a Domain.

 There are multiple ways of exposing Jellyfin to the outside - the most common ones are: